james65535/h2k-Sessions/CNA/cna-week2.md

 # CNA H2K Session Week 2

 This session walks through the basics of container networking with Docker.
-Last session we learned about namespacing and experitented with filesystem namespacing and mounts.
+Last session we learned about namespacing and experimented with filesystem namespacing and mounts.
 To confirm our knowledge, can a container run a different distribution of Linux than from the host OS?
 Why is the answer possible?

 ## Fun with container networking